-GHG reductions Primary energy savings DALYs gained Species-year gained ~7.3 million tons of CO 2eq will be avoided ~55 million GJ of primary energy from fossil fuels will be avoided +420 DALYs (years of 'healthy' life gained) ~ 1.7 species-year throughout the life span of SCEEF II projects.
+GHG reductions Primary energy savings DALYs gained Species-year gained ~7.3 million tons of $CO{2eq}$ will be avoided ~55 million GJ of primary energy from fossil fuels will be avoided +420 DALYs (years of 'healthy' life gained) ~ 1.7 species-year throughout the life span of SCEEF II projects.
 GEI Emissions avoided are comparable to 0.43 million tons of CO 2e per year in the next 17 years throughout the life span of SCEEF II projects.
 The primary energy avoided is comparable to 3.2 million GJ per year in the next 17 years SCEEF II projects will contribute with an increase of +420 DALYs, mainly due to the reduction of climate change-related damages and diseases to the population. will be protected thanks to SCEEF II Projects, mainly related to climate change effects, terrestrial acidification and freshwater eutrophication avoided.
 This is approximately equivalent to the CO2 absorbed per year by 44,000 hectares of Spanish pine forest.
 This is equivalent to the household consumption of gas and petroleum products of around 26,000 EU citizens.
-13 cunte 7 officiality and considering advices of the second 3 GOD HALTIN 15 UK
+13 Contre Contre 7 AFRICARE LAN CLARADOP CONSIDER AD PRODUCTOR AD PRODUCTOR 15 titue